 In the second paragraph, highlighted in yellow, you’ll find the section that references not using Buyer-Seller Messaging for marketing and promotional purposes.
 It says:

 Important: In general, you can contact buyers only to complete orders or to respond to customer service questions.
 You cannot contact buyers for marketing or promotional purposes (including via email, physical mail, telephone, or otherwise).
-For more information, see the “Guidelines for contacting buyers” section in Buyer-Seller Messaging Service overview.
-Buyer-Seller Messaging is the only approved method for communicating with buyers on Amazon.

 Although the ToS doesn’t explicitly mention coupons, it’s common knowledge that coupons are used for promotional purposes.
 As clear as the ToS is, sellers are either confused, unaware or unconcerned with what it says.